fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Revoke-AzureADSignedInUserAllRefreshToken.md

 # Revoke-AzureADSignedInUserAllRefreshToken

 ## SYNOPSIS
-Invalidates all of the currently signed in user's refresh tokens issued to applications (as well as session cookies in a user's browser), by resetting the refreshTokensValidFromDateTime user property to the current date-time
+Invalidates the refresh tokens issued to applications for the current user.

 ## SYNTAX